SQL Injection Cheat Sheet for Data Engineers (2026)

 )

 Most SQL injection training focuses on web applications.
-But data engineers build systems that ingest data from APIs, partner feeds, file uploads, and user-generated content.
+DEs build systems that ingest data from APIs, partner feeds, file uploads, and user-generated content.
 These are all attack surfaces.
-Here are the four most common DE-specific risks.
+The four most common DE-specific risks.

 Dynamic SQL in ETL scripts

-ETL scripts that build SQL strings dynamically, especially when table names, column names, or filter values come from configuration files, API responses, or upstream systems.
-If an upstream system is compromised, the injected value flows into your pipeline.
+ETL scripts that build SQL strings dynamically — especially when table names, column names, or filter values come from configuration files, API responses, or upstream systems.
+If upstream is compromised, the injected value flows into your pipeline.
+Fix: parameterize values.
+For identifiers (table/column names), validate against an allowlist.
+Most drivers cannot parameterize identifiers.

 # BAD: dynamic table name from config